Former Pacers Star Has A Strong Opinion About Scottie Pippen

 Rose went on to say how Michael Jordan has never won any titles without Pippen, and how everyone wants to give the credit to the best player (Jordan).

-He also mentions how Pippen never had any signature moment in the championship runs.
+He also mentions how Pippen unfortunately never had any signature moment in the championship runs.

+Jordan was the one who would take the game-winning shots for the most part.

 Related stories on NBA basketball